GregReddick/ComTestLibrary/README.md

 arbitrary computer and have it build correctly and also not break when there are updated tools.
 Adding things to the computer's path or creating enivornment variables may be a solution.
-Another technique that may work is copying tools to a shared directory that has no spaces in the name.
+Another technique that may work is copying tools and include files to a shared directory that has no spaces in the name.

 # Bitness (32 bit versus 64 bit)
 Another issue that you will run into is a problem of bitness.
 A 32 bit COM